- Installation

 postgres=# DROP ROLE <ROLE>;

-PSQL commands
+PSQL command

 \h # Get help.